Skip to main content

 Electives

-The BSI program is designed to provide plenty of flexibility for selecting additional courses that interest you.
-Visit our course catalog to browse the complete list of undergraduate course offerings (100-400 level courses).
+The BSI program is designed to provide flexibility for selecting additional courses that interest you.
+You can select any courses outside of your pathway requirements — including courses from another curricular pathway — to round out your 54 required UMSI credits.
+Visit the School of Information’s course catalog to browse the complete list of BSI course offerings.

 Minors